matthew-brett/pydagogue/git_annex_from_scratch.md

 Make an ordinary Git commit.
 This generates a new directory-listing object, and a new commit object — the usual Git behavior.[^git-objects]

-[^git-objects]: This is nothing to do with Git-Annex, but if you review the hash filenames of two new git objects,  you'll see that one of them starts with the same short (7 character) hash given for the commit — that is the commit object.
+[^git-objects]: This is nothing to do with Git-Annex, but if you review the hash filenames of two new Git objects,  you'll see that one of them starts with the same short (7 character) hash given for the commit — that is the commit object.
 The other is the directory listing.